learn-co-curriculum/sinatra-activerecord-setup/README.md

 ## Objectives

-1. Understand the configuration pieces of using ActiveRecord with our Sinatra applications
+1. Setup a database in a Sinatra application.
 2. Create and use a Rakefile to run ActiveRecord migrations
-3. Setup a database connection
+3. Use ActiveRecord in a Sinatra application.

 ## Overview